top of page

 How do I donate money or materials?

-Please email info@lagniappesheridan.org before donating materials.
-We are also seeking partnerships with businesses that regularly use canvas, upholstery foam, Sunbrella, Cordura, Crypton, Kevlar-reinforced fabrics, or other indoor-outdoor fabrics.
+Before donating materials, please email info@lagniappesheridan.org as our storage space is limited.
+We especially welcome partnerships with businesses that regularly use canvas, upholstery foam, Sunbrella, Cordura, Crypton, Kevlar-reinforced fabrics, or other indoor–outdoor textiles.

 Do you need volunteers?